Houston Personal Injury Attorney

 You can file a personal injury lawsuit against one person, or multiple parties in your claim.
 Depending on the circumstances of your case, the at-fault party may be another driver, a property owner, a government agency, or even a medical professional.

-The first step to identifying who to hold liable in your lawsuit is to contact a personal injury attorney who can launch an investigation into your accident.
+The first step to identifying who to hold liable in your lawsuit is to contact a Houston personal injury lawyer who can launch an investigation into your serious accident.
 Your lawyer will have the resources and connections that you may not have access to, and can help you identify who to name in your claim and your estimated settlement.

 How Long Do I Have to File an Injury Claim in Texas?